How to create a Carrier Management Strategy in 10 steps?

 Be aware of transport market niches and specifics

-On top of general transport rules and trends it's needed to be aware of the niches and specifics.
-The market in Germany isn't the same market as the Dutch or French market; different rates, laws and equipment regulations are in place.
-An FTL (Full Truck Load) and a combined shipment need different material and probably carriers alike.
-A succesfull carrier manager knows all disciplines.
+On top of general transport rules and trends, it's necessary to be aware of the niches and specifics.
+The market in Germany isn't the same as the Dutch or French market; different rates, laws, and equipment regulations are in place.
+An FTL (Full Truck Load) and a combined shipment need different materials and probably carriers alike.
+A successful carrier manager knows all disciplines.

 Learn customer requirements & define carrier selection criteria

-By now you have set some clear smart-goals.
+By now, you have set some clear, smart goals.
 However, your customer has certain goals and processes as well.
-And with many carriers in the market there is a lot to choose.
-So, if you want to find your cherries in the basket you need criteria.
+And with many carriers in the market, there is much to choose from.
+So, if you want to find your cherries in the basket, you need criteria.

-Clear and mutually agreed criteria between you and your customer will help you manage expectations and find the suitable matches.
-Knowledge of the ins and outs of your customers products, processes and preferences will get you ahead of competition.
-To gather this knowledge the SmartWay Logistic carrier management team always performs on-boarding interviews, both with your carrier and customer.
-Topics to cover are: service quality, freight rate, sustainability, handling equipment, schedule, and information technology.
+Clear and mutually agreed criteria between you and your customer will help you manage expectations and find suitable matches.
+Knowing the ins and outs of your customers' products, processes, and preferences will get you ahead of the competition.
+To gather this knowledge, the SmartWay Logistic carrier management team always performs on-boarding interviews, both with your carrier and your customer.
+Topics to cover are service quality, freight rate, sustainability, handling equipment, schedule, and information technology.

-The devil is in the detail.
-Everyone can compile a list of carriers found in Google, it takes knowledge and clear, agreed on criteria to make successful matches.
+The devil is in the details.
+Everyone can compile a list of carriers found in Google, but it takes knowledge and clear, agreed-on criteria to make successful matches.

 Look at the data of the past 5 years, see how the past year compares to previous periods and draw your own conclusions.
 For example, look at the peaks, moments of poor performance or costs exceeding the budget.